rajveersinghcse/Reliance-Stock-Market-Prediction/README.md

 - Open: Opening Price of Stock

-- High: Highest price of stock on that day
+- High: The highest price of the stock on that day

-- Low: Lowest price of stock on that day
+- Low: Lowest price of the stock on that day

 - Close: Close price adjusted for splits.